Go packages

 buf.build/gen/go/connectrpc/eliza/connectrpc/go # Path for public BSR

-example.buf.dev/gen/go/connectrpc/eliza/connectrpc/go # SDK for Pro plan domain
+example.buf.dev/gen/go/connectrpc/eliza/connectrpc/go # SDK for Pro plan BSR instance

-buf.example.com/gen/go/connectrpc/eliza/connectrpc/go # SDK for Enterprise custom domain
+buf.example.com/gen/go/connectrpc/eliza/connectrpc/go # SDK for Enterprise BSR instance

 The module path contains these elements: